-[EDO BEAUTY LAB] is the first skincare line that uses komatsuna — the leafy green Japanese superfood.
-Find out more about brand, our star ingredient, and how we’re committed to supporting our local community.
+[EDO BEAUTY LAB] uses komatsuna — the leafy green Japanese superfood.
+Find out more our star ingredient, its nutrional value, and culinary uses.

 The History of Komatsuna